Andi1shi/Thunderr_Analytical_Model/README.md

 - MATLAB (tested on R2021a)
 - No additional MATLAB toolboxes are required.

 ## Citation
 If you use this code in your research or wish to refer to it in your academic publication, please cite it as follows:

-## Citation
-If you use this code in your research or wish to refer to it in your academic publication, please cite it as follows: